St Mirren F.C.: History

-St Mirren FC was originally a gentlemen's club which was formed in the second half of the 19th century and played, among other sports, cricket and rugby.
+St Mirren Football Club was originally a gentlemen's club which was formed in the second half of the 19th century and played, among other sports, cricket and rugby.
 The increasing popularity of football ensured that by 1877 the members had decided to play association football and 1877 is the football club's official foundation date.
 They are named after Saint Mirin, the founder of a church at the site of Paisley Abbey and Patron Saint of Paisley.
 There is also a street in Paisley named St Mirren Street.
 The team's first strip was scarlet and blue but, after one season, the club changed to the current black and white striped shirts, which have been worn every season bar one in the 1900s, when cream tops were used.

 St Mirren played their first match on 6 October 1877, defeating Johnstone Britannia 1–0 at Shortroods.
 Two years later, the club moved to another ground named Thistle Park at Greenhills.
 St Mirren's first Scottish Cup match was on 4 September 1880, a 3–0 victory over Johnstone Athletic.
 The following year, St Mirren reached their first cup final but were beaten 3–1 by Thornliebank in the Renfrewshire Cup.
 In 1883, the scores were reversed with St Mirren winning the Renfrewshire Cup, 3–1 against Thornliebank.
 It was in 1883 that the club moved to its third home, that of West March (early maps indicate the area as West March rather than the commonly used Westmarch), defeating Queen's Park in the first game there.
 In 1885, St Mirren played their first match against Morton, resulting in a defeat.

 The 1890 season was a historic season for St Mirren, as they became founder members of the Scottish Football League along with fellow Paisley club Abercorn.
 Of the eleven founder clubs, only five survive in the current league system.
 It was during the match against Morton at Cappielow in 1890 that St Mirren played one of the first night games under light from oil lamps.
 The club moved to Love Street in 1894 and the team reached their first Scottish Cup final in the 1907–08 season but were defeated 5–1 by Celtic.
 St Mirren went on to lift the trophy in 1926, 1959 and 1987.
+A short-lived Scottish Junior Football Association side under the club's umbrella, St Mirren Juniors F.C., won the Scottish Junior Cup in 1917, making St Mirren the only senior club name (as of 2025) on the trophy.